iQuarc/Geco/README.md

 dotnet new geco
 ```

 To create a Geco project when installed as a Visual Studio Project template, Select File -> New project select the Geco template.

+### A more indetail Getting Sstarted with Visual Studio walkthrough can be found on the Wiki: [Geting Started](https://github.com/iQuarc/Geco/wiki)

 ## Code Generation examples